![]() |

 things

 on the piano that no one can teach."
-The class erupted in
+The stunned class, who had listend to critical critiques all week, simply erupted in

 LiaBraaten under his wing, recruiting him to Indiana

-University School of Music in Bloomington, the largest music school in
+University School of Music in Bloomington, which is well-known in classical musical circles the largest music school in

 LiaBraaten publicly and privately on many occasions, including in writing in a letter of